vladkoniakhin/Enhanced-Base64-Gzip-Editor/README.md

 ## Description

-1. Enhanced-Base64-Gzip-Editor is a Burp Suite extension designed to streamline the decoding of Base64-encoded and gzip-compressed data.
+Enhanced-Base64-Gzip-Editor is a Burp Suite extension designed to streamline the decoding of Base64-encoded and gzip-compressed data.
 It automates the process of decoding Base64 input, extracting the gzip content, and outputting the decompressed result for efficient analysis of encoded payloads.
+It takes the value in Base64, decodes it and unpacks it.
+Under the hood it does the following: echo 'some_value_there' | base64 -d > decoded.gz && gunzip -c decoded.gz > dec.txt

 ## Installation